-On the auspice of Radulescu’s 75th birth year, Ensemble for New Music Tallinn and Acker Stadt Palast seize the opportunity to present a festival dedicated to works of contemporary microtonal music, alongside works by Radulescu himself.
+On the auspice of Radulescu’s 75th birth year, Ensemble for New Music Tallinn and Acker Stadt Palast seized the opportunity to present a festival dedicated to works of contemporary microtonal music, alongside works by Radulescu himself.
 The festival is to be accompanied by seminar/symposium and workshop session on the subject, held by academics and practitioners specialized in microtonality and experts on Radulescu’s music.

 Horatiu Radulescu (1942-2008) was one of the most radical and uncompromising composer, visionary, artist, mystic, poets of 20 and 21st century.
 As Olivier Messian described: “Radulescu is one of the most original composers of our time.
 We know that in the XXth century – more than in any other, Science and Art go hand in hand.
 This is particularly true for the music of Radulescu, who has participated in the renewal of musical language. “